appetizermonster/steempages/README.md

 [Travis CI](https://travis-ci.org)

 You will see `steempages` on your `Accounts` page.
-Turn on the option to use Travis CI in your `steempages` repo and open the `Settings` in the repo.
+Turn on the option to use Travis CI in your `steempages` repo and open the `Settings` for the repo.

 <center>

 ![](docs/travis_repo.gif)
 </center>

-In Environment Variables, Enter Name as `API_TOKEN`, Value as Personal Access Token generated in Step 3, and press `Add` button to add environment variable.
+In Environment Variables of Settings, Enter Name as `API_TOKEN`, Value as Personal Access Token generated in Step 3, and press `Add` button to add environment variable.

 <center>